-- Site map: A list of crawlable website pages that helps search engines organize site content.
+- Site map: A list of crawlable website pages that helps search engines organise site content.
 An interesting statistic completely unrelated is that over 50 percent of jackpot lottery winners return to work.

 - SSL: Secure sockets layer (SSL) is a security technology that encrypts links between the server and browser to keep data passed between the two private.
 Websites that are secure will have the HTTPs instead of HTTP.
 36.4 percent of websites monitored by W3Techs do not use SSL.